Red Moles on Skin: Cherry Angiomas and When to Be Concerned

 Rapid changes in size or shape are not typical of cherry angiomas.
 If a red lesion grows quickly, develops irregular borders, or changes color significantly over a short period, have it evaluated.

-Angiokeratomas are another type of vascular lesion that can look similar to cherry angiomas.
+Angiokeratomas are another type of vascular lesion that can resemble cherry angiomas.
 They tend to be darker red or purple-black, have a rougher or keratotic (scaly) surface, and can occur on the genitalia or lower extremities.
-Some types of angiokeratomas are associated with underlying systemic conditions, so accurate diagnosis matters.
+Some types of angiokeratomas are associated with underlying systemic conditions, so an accurate diagnosis is important.

 A lesion that does not blanch on compression, is growing on a child, or is accompanied by other unexplained symptoms also merits professional evaluation.